Skip to content

-The blended business and IT skills you gain in the online MBA Information Technology concentration will help you and your team meet organizational goals throughout the business.
 Throughout the program, you’ll develop sharper skills in critical thinking, gain the tools and thought processes to make evidence-based decisions and design and use processes for a competitive advantage.
-Your degree’s comprehensive focus will enhance today’s top-paying IT leadership careers.
-Complete your Information Technology concentration with nine credits.

 With Your MBA in Information Technology Concentration, You Will: